neilgee/genesischild/readme.md

 - Beaver Builder full width CSS styles added - leaves header and footer elements intact but full width for inner page.
 - Genesis Theme defaults now in */includes*
 - Generic landing page added
+- Flexbox sticky footer added on site container with IE10/11 support

 ###Modular Approach
 At the top of functions.php there a number of include files that you can comment/uncomment for adding functionality.